WaterMelon977/WaterMelon_Leet/README.md

 ---

 ## 🛠️ How to Use
-- Navigate through folders based on problem difficulty/topic.
+- Navigate through folders based on topics.
 - Read through the solution and understand the approach.
 - Try solving the problem on your own before referring to the solution.